scala/scala-lang/_posts/2026-01-16-release-notes-3.8.0.md

 ![Scala 3.8]({{ site.baseurl }}/resources/img/scala-3.8-launch.png)

-We're thrilled to announce the release of Scala 3.8.0 — a milestone release that modernizes the Scala ecosystem and paves the way for Scala 3.9 LTS.
-This release brings the standard library into the Scala 3 era with native compilation, stabilizes highly-anticipated features like **Better Fors** (SIP-62) and **`runtimeChecked`** (SIP-57), and introduces groundbreaking experimental capabilities including **flexible varargs** and **strict equality pattern matching**.
+We're pleased to announce the release of Scala 3.8.0 — a milestone release that modernizes the Scala ecosystem and paves the way for Scala 3.9 LTS.
+This release introduces a standard library compiled by Scala 3 itself, stabilizes highly-anticipated features like **Better Fors** (SIP-62) and **`runtimeChecked`** (SIP-57), and introduces experimental features including **flexible varargs** and **strict equality pattern matching**.

 # What's new in Scala 3.8?